 We all make mistakes, and it’s not that bad.
 They’re valuable experiences that help us grow and progress.
 Nonetheless, it doesn’t mean you should embrace them all the time.
-In the world of digital marketing, certain mistakes can cost you your entire business.
+In the world of digital marketing and advertising, certain mistakes can cost you your entire business.
 Indeed, some are inevitable – there’s no way to get your budget distribution right the first time.
 However, we’re not talking about the mistakes you can get away with; we’re talking about core digital marketing mistakes that may cripple your business.

 No. 1: Not Having a Goal

 We’ll start with one of the scariest digital marketing mistakes on the list – being aimless.
 Without having a defined roadmap, you’ll end up trying everything without accomplishing anything.

 Benjamin Franklin once said, “If you fail to plan, you are planning to fail.”

 Your most imperative task before diving into digital marketing is to set goals.